amirbawab/CPP-LAB/week4-5/Theory.md

 Late binding, decision at runtime

 #### Comment 3
-What if we change the definition of area function to: `virtual area()=0;` ?
+What if we change the definition of area function to: `virtual area()=0;` (pure virtual) ?
 This is equivalent to abstract methods in Java.
+Function must be implemented in children classes otherwise can't create instances of those children.
+Pure virtual functions implies that the class is abstract and no instances of it can be created (useful for polymorphism).